ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 If your VM has secondary vHDDs, a separate VMDK or VHD file is available for the VM.
 This secondary vHHD does not need to be converted to qcow2.
 This file is uploaded to {{site.data.keyword.cos_short}} in its native (VMDK or VHD) file format.
 {: note}

-You can run a [bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} to help with the image conversion.
+You can run a [migration bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} to help with the image conversion.
 {: tip}

 ## Step 4: Upload to IBM Cloud Object Storage
 {: #step-4-upload-to-cos}

 For more information about uploading to {{site.data.keyword.cos_short}} by using the console, see [Using Aspera high-speed transfer](/docs/cloud-object-storage/basics?topic=cloud-object-storage-aspera#aspera-console).

+The converted boot image can be uploaded through the migration script by opting 'y' when prompted to upload.
+{: tip}

 ## Step 5: Create virtual server instance
 {: #step-5-create-virtual-server-instance}